Darcyddx/Active-Vision/Documentation/Agile Planning Document.md

 Overall, there is a steady upward trend in both planned and completed story points, indicating improving productivity.
 The gap between planned and completed work decreases over time, especially in Week09, which shows strong planning-execution alignment.
 The team should continue refining estimation practices, ensuring workload matches realistic capacity, and identifying early blockers that may limit progress.

-Would you like this formatted into a slide or report section?

 ## 3. Sprint Goals/Milestones